Last updated Sep 11 2022

 Towmax does not publish tables only the tire max load.

 RV tire care and Load & Inflation tables.
-Also a good overview of info on tires HERE including Passenger Load Inflation tables that would be the same as or very close to the load infl for other companies.
+Also a good overview of info on tires including Passenger tires.
+Truck size (22.5) info can be found HERE

 Uniroyal LT size info.
 They say to use the Michelin Load & Inflation tables.
 "It's important that you get all the safety-related materials that come with the purchase of new Uniroyal passenger and light truck tires.
 If you did not receive a warranty book, you can download one at www.uniroyaltires.com/care.
 If you did not register your tires, please take a moment to do so at www.uniroyaltires.com.
 Registering your tires is easy and takes just a minute."